overton-group/eHDPrep/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of eHDPrep is to provide robust quality control and semantic enrichment tools for preparation of health datasets.
+The goal of ‘eHDPrep’ is to provide robust quality control and semantic enrichment tools for preparation of health datasets.
 High-level and low-level functionality are included for general and specialist R users, respectively.
 A detailed vignette can be accessed using: